pipelinedb/pipelinedht/README.md

 In this project you'll be implementing a distributed hash table in Python.
 The hashtable will be spread across multiple processes, and will expose all of its public functionality via an HTTP API.
 Processes can communicate with each other using a protocol of your choosing.
-The hashtable's keyspace will be partitioned evenly across all nodes (processes), although any node can process a request for any key (although it may have to re-route the request).
+The hashtable's keyspace will be partitioned evenly across all nodes (processes), but any node can process a request for any key (although it may have to re-route the request).

 ### Resources